 thomas joined Watsi on April 20th, 2017.
-Five years ago, thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. thomas' most recent donation supported Melodie, a sweet baby girl from Haiti, to fund surgery prep and transportation overseas to treat her heart defect.
+Five years ago, thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. thomas' most recent donation supported Cho, a 23-year-old refugee from Thailand, to fund a Caesarean section to safely welcome her baby.

 Melodie is an 11-month-old baby from Haiti.
 She lives in Port-au-Prince with her mother, father, and two older sisters.
 Her father is a school principal, and her mother is a homemaker.
 Melodie has a cardiac condition called ventricular septal defect.
 There is a hole between the two lower chambers of Melodie's heart.
 Blood leaks through this hole without first passing through her lungs to obtain oxygen, leaving her weak and short of breath.
 Melodie also has Down Syndrome.
 Since the care she needs is not available in Haiti, Melodie will fly to Dominican Republic to receive treatment.
 On April 18th, she will undergo cardiac surgery, during which surgeons will close the hole in Melodie's heart using a patch.
 Haiti Cardiac Alliance is contributing $8,000 to pay for the surgery.
 Melodie's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and follow-up appointments.
 It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Melodie's family overseas.
 Melodie's mother shared: "Our family has been very scared about whether our daughter will have surgery in time.
 We are very happy to know that the date is almost here!"